 - Kamen Rider Birth is an even better example.
 In addition to having access to the Ride Vendor and Candroids the same as OOO, everything needs a Cell Medal to activate.
 Need to transform?
 Insert Cell Medal.
 Need to activate one of the secondary weapons?
 Insert one Cell Medal for each.
 Need more ammo for your gun?
 Use the attached canister to load in a heap of Cell Medals.
 Need to fire the Breast Canon (a chest mounted weapon)?
 Insert one Cell Medal to summon it and at least one more to fire it (more Cell Medals means a more powerful shot).
 Need to summon Sasori CLAWS (a robotic scorpion formed from combining the secondary weapons)?
 Insert 1000 Cell Medals (at least for the first use).

-- Not always, depending on how much he likes you.
-If you know his mechanics, you can raise your chances of him using his ultimate One-Hit Kill technique (which can potentially one-shot even Penance) without paying him a single gil to something fairly reasonable.
+- Yojimbo from Final Fantasy X demands gil first in order to work for you, then again every time you needed to attack, depending on how much he likes you.
+If you know his mechanics, you can raise your chances of him using his ultimate One-Hit Kill technique (which can one-shot even Penance) without paying him a single gil to something fairly reasonable.
 There's a guide on GameFAQs devoted entirely to his mechanics.

 - The Yoto Swords in Tenchu: Wrath of Heaven require a payment of life to use.
 There are two ways to meet the requirement: Using the swords to kill living enemies satisfies the payment, but if you don't do that, simply having the swords equipped will slowly drain your life.
 The upside is that these swords can be used to kill undead enemies, which ordinary swords can't do.